yandextaxitech/binaryprefs/README.md

                 .build();
 ```

-Please, use only one instance of preferences by name, this saves you from
+Please, use only one instance of preferences by name, it saves you from
 non-reasoned allocations.
 You can store it in application class or event
 better use one instance from IoC like Dagger or some another DI framework.